TheJoin95/TheJoin95/README.md

 ⚡ I'm currently a founder and a speaker at [Schrödinger Hat](https://github.com/Schrodinger-Hat), an italian live stream / podcast, talking about software development, sharing knowledges

-You can find me anywhere, just talk about me...
-I will appear at you ❤️
+You can find me anywhere, you have to just talk about me...
+I will appear in front of you ❤️